krasserm/bayesian-machine-learning/README.md

 - [Conditional generation via Bayesian optimization in latent space](variational_autoencoder_opt.ipynb).
 Describes an approach for conditionally generating outputs with desired properties by doing Bayesian optimization in latent space of variational auto-encoders.
-Example application implemented with Keras.
+Example application implemented with Keras and GPyOpt.

 - ...